Licensing the Power BI service for users in your organization

-Individual users can get their own Power BI license by signing up with their work or school account.
-With a free license, users can explore Power BI for personal data analysis and visualization using My Workspace, but they can't share with other users.
-A Power BI Pro or Power BI Premium Per User license is required to share content.
+Individual users can get their own Power BI license by signing up with their work or school email account.
+With a free license, users can explore Power BI for personal data analysis and visualization using My Workspace, but they can't share content with others.
+A Power BI Pro or Power BI Premium Per User license is required before users can share content.
 For descriptions of the license types, see license types for the Power BI service.

-Users may upgrade their license type, or sign up for a different license directly, if the organization is using the commercial cloud.
-Direct purchase of or upgrade to Pro isn't available to educational organizations or organizations deployed to Azure Government or Azure China 21Vianet clouds.
+Users can upgrade their license type, or sign up for a different license directly, if the organization is using the commercial cloud.
+Direct purchase, or upgrade to Pro isn't available to educational organizations or organizations deployed to Azure Government or Azure China 21Vianet clouds.

-From the left sidebar menu, select Billing > Purchase services.
+On the navigation menu, select Billing and then select Purchase services.

 Search or scroll to locate the Power BI (free) offer.
-Select the Details button below the offer.
+Select Details.

-Enter the number of licenses needed to cover all your users, and then select Buy.
+Select the number of licenses you want, and then select Buy.

 Complete the information on the Checkout page, and then select Place order.